For life threatening emergencies call 911.

 Call the Truck Safety Hotline 1-800-248-6782 or use the online form

 to report a truck speeding, tailgating, changing lanes unsafely, or spilling its load.
-This service is provide by ODOT's Commerce and Compliance Division.
+This service is provided by ODOTs Commerce and Compliance Division.

 How do I report dirty or unsafe conditions at a rest area?